Reviewable/Reviewable/docs/reviews.md

 ![reviewable summary of changes](images/summary_1.png)

-The panel is divided into three sections, and has some auxiliary [file matrix](files.md#file-matrix) controls at the bottom.
+The panel is divided into three sections, and has some auxiliary [file matrix](files.md#file-matrix) controls at the bottom and may also have some unique styling if a review has been [deferred](#deferring-a-review).

 ### Files